-- 4.10 The VIC will seek, retain, or share information that: - (a) Is based on a criminal predicate or possible threat to public safety; or - (b) Is based on reasonable predicate that an identifiable individual or organization has committed a criminal offense or is involved in planning criminal conduct or activity that presents a threat to any individual, the community, or any nation and that the information is relevant to the criminal conduct or activity; or - (c) Is relevant to the investigation and prosecution of suspected criminal incidents; the resulting justice system response; the enforcement of sanctions, orders, or sentences; or the prevention of crime; or - (d) Is useful in a crime analysis or in the administration of criminal justice and public safety (including topical searches); and - (e) The source of the information is reliable and verifiable or limitations on the quality of the information are identified; and - (f) The information was collected in a fair and lawful manner. - 4.11 The VIC may retain information that is based on a level of suspicion that is less than "reasonable suspicion," such as tips and leads or suspicious activity report (SAR) information, subject to the policies and procedures of the originating agency. - 4.12 The VIC will not seek or retain information about individuals or organizations solely on the basis of their or their races, ethnicities, citizenship, places of origin, ages, disabilities, genders, or sexual orientations religious, political, or social views or activities, or their participation in a particular noncriminal organization or event. - 4.13 The VIC shall keep record of the source of all information retained by the VIC.
-The source information shall include the source classification as defined in section 3.0(7) and any caveats from the source on the credibility of the information.
+- 4.1 The VIC will seek, retain, or share information that: - (a) Is based on a criminal predicate or possible threat to public safety; or - (b) Is based on reasonable predicate that an identifiable individual or organization has committed a criminal offense or is involved in planning criminal conduct or activity that presents a threat to any individual, the community, or any nation and that the information is relevant to the criminal conduct or activity; or - (c) Is relevant to the investigation and prosecution of suspected criminal incidents; the resulting justice system response; the enforcement of sanctions, orders, or sentences; or the prevention of crime; or - (d) Is useful in a crime analysis or in the administration of criminal justice and public safety (including topical searches); and - (e) The source of the information is reliable and verifiable or limitations on the quality of the information are identified; and - (f) The information was collected in a fair and lawful manner. - 4.2 The VIC may retain information that is based on a level of suspicion that is less than "reasonable suspicion," such as tips and leads or suspicious activity report (SAR) information, subject to the policies and procedures of the originating agency. - 4.3 The VIC will not seek or retain information about individuals or organizations solely based on their races, ethnicities, citizenship, places of origin, ages, disabilities, genders, sexual orientations, religious, political, or social views or activities, or their participation in a particular noncriminal organization or event.

+4.4 The VIC shall keep a record of the source of all information retained by the VIC.
+The source information shall include the source classification as defined in section 3.0(3.7) and any caveats from the source on the credibility of the information.

-4.20 Labeling of Information
+4.5 Labeling of Information